Religion & belief discrimination explained

 It’s important to take action as soon as possible so that you can make a discrimination claim and resolve the issue.
 You’ve three months minus one day from the date of the last discriminatory act towards you to begin a complaint at an employment tribunal.

-Firstly, you’ll need to notify the Advisory Conciliation and Arbitration Service (ACAS) and they’ll approach your employer and establish if they’ll agree to early conciliation which can take up to a month.
+Firstly, you’ll need to and they’ll approach your employer and establish if they’ll agree to early conciliation which can take up to a month.
 If this fails, our employment law team will help you to bring a discrimination claim at an employment tribunal.